fanlessfan/install_Windows_to_VHD/README.md

-# install_Windows_to_VHD
-Instructions on how to install windows to vhd file
+# Install Windows to VHD

 Step 1, Boot your computer using your Bootable Media (DVD or USB media)